skoerfgen/ACMECert/README.md

 ###### Return Values
 > Returns an array containing all Subject Alternative Names of given certificate.
 ###### Errors/Exceptions
-> Throws an `Exception` if an error occured getting the Subject Alternative Names.
+> Throws an `Exception` if an error occurred getting the Subject Alternative Names.

 ---